rtyle/xtsync/README.md

 Target files that are up-to-date with source files (by modification time) are not regenerated.

 The transcoding is performed by a gstreamer pipeline that depends on an “addtagmux” element.
-Such is supported by https://github.com/rtyle/gstaddtagmux
+Such is supported by the gstaddtagmux submodule.

 ## Usage